 Are you looking for the best things to do in Kiruna in winter?
 This guide has you covered!
 Stick around to find out the top attractions and activities during winter in Kiruna!

-If youʻre booking your trip to Kiruna last minute, we have you covered.
+If youʻre booking your trip to Kiruna last minute, I have you covered.
 Below are some of the top tours, hotels, and more!

-3. Reindeer Lodge (literally exactly as it sounds – in Jukkasjärvi)
+Reindeer Lodge (exactly as it sounds – in Jukkasjärvi)

 🚗 Looking to travel around Sweden independently?
 Click here to check Sweden rental car rates!

-This guide dives into the best winter tours in Kiruna, along with some things that are worth doing during the winter months!
-A winter trip to Kiruna is a great idea – pending you plan it out and maximize your time!
+This guide explores the best winter tours in Kiruna and some things worth doing during the winter months!
+A winter trip to Kiruna is a great idea, provided you plan it out and maximize your time!

-If I left out any of the top things to do in Kiruna in winter, please let us know in the comments!
+If I left out any of the top things to do in Kiruna in winter, please let me know in the comments!
 Thanks!

-If this mine interests you, I am sure you will enjoy the tour, but I found it really uncomfortable and a lot of us on the tour were laughing (and baffled) at the experience.
+If this mine interests you, I am sure you will enjoy the tour, but I found it uncomfortable and a lot of us on the tour were laughing at and baffled by the experience.

 Winter in Kiruna – FAQ